CC4K/LINFO2142-Setup_Multicast_Network_using_PIM-Sparse-Mode/README.md

 We also had to choose a central location for the network Rendezvous Point (RP) and deploy security measures to avoid Rogue Servers and RP to attack the network/disrupt it.

-For our multicast group prefix, we chose fc06::178/127 that was shown as available among the official reserved IPv6 addresses for multicast available on the [IPv6 Multicast Address Space Registry](https://www.iana.org/assignments/ipv6-multicast-addresses/ipv6-multicast-addresses.xhtml).
+For our multicast group prefix, we chose ff06::178/127 that was shown as available among the official reserved IPv6 addresses for multicast available on the [IPv6 Multicast Address Space Registry](https://www.iana.org/assignments/ipv6-multicast-addresses/ipv6-multicast-addresses.xhtml).

+In our scripts for streaming and subscribing to streams we used ff06::179 to show that both ff06::178 and 179 are available (you can check on the aforementioned website).

 ## Network topology